nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 In the `execute` function of `SortCommand`, check for the size of the currently displayed application list.
 Craft an appropriate message as part of the `CommandResult` to inform the user that they have no applications with deadlines to display and sort.

-#### 2. Edit operations display misleading status message when edited values are the same as the original values
+#### 2. Edit operations display misleading message when edited values are the same as the original values

 At present, the application treats any edit made by the user to a task or application as a modification, **regardless of whether the new value is identical to the original value**.
-As a result, the status message displayed after a user carries out such an operation suggests that the task or application was edited, even though the fields remain the same in reality.
+As a result, the message displayed in the Command Result Box after a user carries out such an operation suggests that the task or application was edited, even though the fields remain the same in reality.
 While this does not affect the functionality of the commands themselves, it could potentially confuse the user.